yoos/c/README.md

 ## Assumptions

-* Input word file will not contain more than 1 million _unique_ words (total number of words is a much smaller concern).
+* Input word file will not contain more than 1 million _unique_ words (total number of words is less of a concern).
 * Recursive deletions of hash buckets won't run into stack overflow issues.
+* Case-sensitive ordering.
+* This program will not be used in a real-time environment.

 <!--